Cardinal-Space-Mining/ControlsOnboardingResources/ROS/README.md

 ## Components in ROS
 ROS is built around two main components: `Nodes` and `Services`.
 These components work together to create a robust system where multiple subsystems can communicate and process information efficiently and in a controlled manner.

+For an example, the Talker/Listener Demo can be used to describe Nodes and Services.
+If you wish to run visit `talk_listen.md`

 ### Nodes
 In ROS, each Node is an individual program that runs on a robot.
 You can think of a Node as a specific subsystem, such as a motor control system, sensor input system, data analysis system, or decision-making system.
 Another way to think of a Node is as a worker, where each worker has a specific job, but a collection of workers together creates a product.